 Towleroad: Is music another?

-figured out how they make money on their artists.
+Nathaniel: Music is one.
+Record labels haven’t exactlyfigured out how they make money on their artists.
 We’re all just trying to justfigure it out.

 Nathaniel said Barbara Walters wasn't knocking down his door for an interview.
 She should be.
 Photo from here.

 Towleroad: Do you think V Factory’s fans realize you’re gay?